Cartography of Africa: Indigenous maps

 Whereas most known early maps of Africa were prepared in the framework of the colonial enterprise, some indigenous maps have been recently uncovered, particularly in West Africa and Ethiopia.

+A notable indigenous map was devised by Ibrahim Njoya, king of the Bamum kingdom, completed around 1920.
+Njoya deployed surveyors to map his kingdom who used methods such as timing their walks to measure distances and collecting information from locals.
+The map used the native Bamum script to write down the names of towns and natural features.

 Earliest European maps

 The earliest cartographic depictions of Africa are found in early world maps.
 In classical antiquity, Africa (also Libya) was assumed to cover the quarter of the globe south of the Mediterranean, an arrangement that was adhered to in medieval T and O maps.